greenthegarden/RedbearDuoMqttMoisturePublisher/README.md

 ### Temperature and Humidity Sensor

 A [SHT10 Temperature and Humidity sensor](https://www.seeedstudio.com/Soil-Moisture-Temperature-Sensor-p-1356.html) with a environment shield is used to measure the temperature and humidity at the surface of the soil.
-The SHT10 sensor, consumes approximately 3mW when taking measurements (source: https://www.adafruit.com/product/1298)
+The SHT10 sensor, consumes approximately 3mW when taking measurements (source: https://www.adafruit.com/product/1298).
+The [SHT1x-ESP](https://github.com/beegee-tokyo/SHT1x-ESP) library is used to get the measurements from the sensor.